Develatio/nebulant-cli/README.md

 * real time data retrieval from your cloud providers
 * blueprint execution directly from the browser
-* faster searching in specific cloud providers pre-fetched datasets (eg: AWS's AMIs)
+* faster searching in specific cloud providers pre-fetched datasets (e.g., AWS's AMIs)

 In order to execute this mode, run the CLI tool with the `serve` command: